KamiKitsune420/Ascending-match/docks/readme.txt

 2.1: The Main Menu
 This menu isn’t complex or anything — it’s very basic.
 It only has three options:
 - Play: Self-explanatory.
-- How to Play: Gives you a brief explanation of the game and controls.
+- Help: Gives you a brief explanation of the game and controls.
 - Exit: Exits the game.
 Huh, did I really need to describe this menu?
 Meh, I’ll leave it in anyway.